ljjTYJR/PapersReading/Point_Set_Registration.md

   - Summary:
     - ![](./notes/spinnet.PNG)
-    - This paper proposes a neural network to learn correspondence point-wise, the core idea is transforming the raw point cloud to a cylindrical space, which can be used to maintain rotation invariance.
+    - This paper proposes a neural network to learn correspondence point-wise, the core idea is transforming the raw point cloud to a cylindrical space, which can be used to maintain **rotation invariance**.
 The rotation invariance is beneficial to generalization.

 - **Geometric Transformer for Fast and Robust Point Cloud Registration**